NDiiong/SQLAid/README.md

-# SQLAid | SQL Server Management Studio 19 Productivity Addin
+# SQLAid | SQL Server Management Studio (SSMS) 18, 19, and 20 Productivity Addin

 Welcome to **SQLAid**, the productivity addin for **SQL Server Management Studio (SSMS) 18, 19, and 20**!